How many people are moving to Florida?

 Climate change affects your home in several ways, but one of the biggest is your exposure to risk.
 For some Floridians, rising oceans mean their homes now sit just below sea level.
 Others are more likely to suffer wind damage and flooding from the increase in the frequency and intensity of hurricanes.

 But as census data shows, these realities aren’t causing people to think twice about living in Florida.
-Moreover, only 48 percent of homebuyers don’t consider climate change when deciding on a home.
+Moreover, 48 percent of homebuyers don’t consider climate change when deciding on a home.

 How to protect your home from climate risks